official website June

 Middleweight bout: Jason MacDonald vs. John Salter

-used by modern MMA competitors, including both striking
+modern MMA competitors, including both striking and

 mixed martial arts competition emerged in popular